ken1009us/2021Fall_finals/README.md

 ## Data Sources
 ### Due to the limitation of uploading files on Git, please download the files as below to run the code.

+Data source for hypothesis #1 to #3
-1. Bike Sharing - Big Data Systems development & implementation https://www.kaggle.com/v1teka/bike-sharing-big-data-systems-dev-impl/notebook
+1. Bike Sharing - Big Data Systems development & implementation\
+https://www.kaggle.com/v1teka/bike-sharing-big-data-systems-dev-impl/notebook

+Data source for hypothesis #4 and #5
 2. Capital Bikeshare trip history data (Please use the files of 2020 April, 2020 Maym and 2020 June)\
 https://s3.amazonaws.com/capitalbikeshare-data/index.html

+Data source for hypothesis #5
 3. COVID-19 in USA\
 https://www.kaggle.com/sudalairajkumar/covid19-in-usa

-## Data - (For hypotheses #1, hypotheses #2, hypotheses #3)
+## Data - (For hypothesis #1, hypothesis #2, hypothesis #3)

 Trip Dataframe